mlswg/mls-extensions/draft-ietf-mls-extensions.md

 # Introduction

-This document describes extensions to {{mls-protocol}} that are not part of the main protocol specification.
+This document describes extensions to {{!RFC9420}} that are not part of the main protocol specification.
 The protocol specification includes a set of core extensions that are likely to be useful to many applications.
 The extensions described in this document are intended to be used by applications that need to